How to claim PIP

 Claiming PIP on behalf of a child

-When you call the DWP, you will need to explain that you would like to become your child’s appointee.
+When you call Social Security Scotland, which administers Child Disability and Adult Disability Payment, you will need to explain that you would like to become your child’s appointee.

-The DWP will invite you to a meeting between yourself, your child and the DWP to:
+Social Security Scotland will invite you to a meeting yourself, your child and Social Security Scotland to:

 PIP Mental Health Guide